Berwickshire Coastal Path (incl. GPX!)

 Distance: 48 km Grade: 2 (Slightly harder)

-This 4-stage walk follows the Berwickshire coast from Cocksburnpath to Berwick-upon-Tweed.
-The path may be indistinct at times and navigation skills are (as always) required.
+This 4-stage walk follows the coast from Cocksburnpath to Berwick-upon-Tweed.
+The path will not always be distict and navigation skills could (as always) come in handy.

 This border region was the site of much contention between England and Scotland in the Middle Ages, and the largest town in the area, Berwick-upon-Tweed, changed hands more than a dozen times before England captured it for good in 1482.

 Stages (on the map):

 - Cockburnspath - Dowlaw 12 km (Easy)